Your cart is empty

 There are, of course, many other knife varieties, most of them suited to a specific purpose (ie. sashimi knife, tomato knife).
 The above list, however, should provide an outline of the various knives that are most commonly used in the kitchen.

-The Essential Ingredient understands how important having the right knife is in the kitchen, and that’s why we supply knives to many of the country’s leading chefs.
+The Essential Ingredient understands how important having the right knife is in the kitchen.
 If you need help buying your first knife, increasing your collection or getting some tips on how to care for and get the most from your knives, visit your nearest store and speak to one of our experts.